shadowed1/Aurora/README.md

 ### How it works:

+- Steam's virtual machine offers hardware acceleration support that Crostini cannot compete with.
-- Downloads Flatpak and its minimum required dependencies from Arch's repository.
+- Downloads Flatpak and its required dependencies from Arch's repository.
 - Extracts Flatpak to ~/opt/flatpak and its dependencies to ~/opt/flatpak-deps
 - Adds .bashrc for flatpak commands to actually work.
 - Steam can be closed entirely as long as an app is running.